What Is Copaxone?

 How Does Copaxone Work?

 Copaxone is delivered as an injection under the skin.
-Some individuals may have a more serious reaction than others.
-Make sure you inform your doctor about whether or not you are allergic to Mannitol or Glatiramer prior to taking Copaxone.
+Some individuals may have a localized skin reaction.
+Some may have a more serious reaction than others.
+Make sure you inform your doctor about whether or not you are allergic to mannitol or glatiramer prior to taking Copaxone.
 You should also inform your doctor if you plan to become pregnant or are currently pregnant.

 What Are the Side Effects of Copaxone?

-The side effects of taking Copaxone can range from common to severe.
-Bear in mind that other medications may also interact with Copaxone including vitamins, over-the-counter medicines, herbal products, and prescription drugs, causing some side effects.
-You should always talk to your doctor if you have concerns about medications interfering with one another prior to taking a new one.
+The side effects of taking Copaxone may range from common to severe.
+Other medications may also interact with Copaxone including vitamins, over-the-counter medicines, herbal products, and prescription drugs, and may increase the risk of side effects.
+You should always talk to your doctor about other medications and supplements you are taking.

 What Are the Common Side-Effects of Copaxone?

-The more common, mild side effects of Copaxone that may occur can include:
+More common, mild to moderate side effects of Copaxone may include:

 - Flushing